ManojKumar230923/Upgrad-Introduction-to-Data-Analysis-using-Excel/README.md

-Mastered the fundamentals of Excel with this data analysis using Excel free course.
+Mastered the fundamentals of Excel with this data analysis using the free Excel course.
 Learned essential functions, shortcuts, and formatting techniques to improve your efficiency.
-This Excel for data analysis free training is designed for beginners and professionals looking to enhance their skills.
+This Excel for data analysis is designed for beginners and professionals looking to enhance their skills.

 Topics Covered: